BCLibraries/burns-exhibits/content/Everyman's Library/narrative-page.md

 **Irish Collection**

-{{% figure src="../Irish.jpg" headline="" side="right" %}}
+{{% figure src="../Irish.jpg" headline="Cover Detail"
+description="Wakeman, [*The Tourists' Picturesque Guide to Ireland*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21328691500001021), DA975 .W3 1888 IRISH" side="right" %}}

 [The Irish Collection](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/search?query=any,contains,Irish,AND&pfilter=pfilter,exact,archives,AND&tab=bcl_only&search_scope=lib_BURNS&sortby=rank&vid=bclib_new&lang=en_US&mode=advanced&offset=0) at Burns is widely regarded as one of the most comprehensive collections of its kind outside Ireland.
 Noted early on for its strong holdings of books, pamphlets, manuscripts, newspapers, periodicals and landholding records documenting Irish history and society from the late 1700's to the present, the Collection in recent years has made impressive gains in the areas of literature, art (especially the book arts), music, agricultural history, and economic history.
 Its literary collections of Samuel Beckett, William Butler Yeats and Seamus Heaney, for example, are ranked among the best in the world.
 To promote greater awareness and use of the impressive holdings, the University in 1991 established The Burns Library Visiting Scholar in Irish Studies Chair, which is open on an annual basis to scholars who have distinguished themselves in the areas of Irish history, culture and life.

-{{% figure src="../The Mabinogion PB2363.M2 G8 1910 IRISH B315003.jpg" headline="The Mabinogion" side="center" %}}
+{{% figure src="../The Mabinogion PB2363.M2 G8 1910 IRISH B315003.jpg" headline="Title Page"
+description="Guest, [*The Mabinogion*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21377025320001021), PB2363.M2 G8 1910 IRISH" side="center" %}}